-What are 5 key ways to connect with a senior client?
+Here are 5 key ways to connect with a senior client

-How can I add value to the daily life of my senior clients?
-What can I do for them that will really make the visit a success?
+Ask yourself each visit how you can add value to the daily life of your senior client(s).
+What can you do for your client that will really make the visit a true success.

-Analyze yourself before you take on a client, and ask yourself some questions even if this is your first client.
-As you go along in your business you will gain experience and knowledge with the seniors you work for.
+With time you will gain experience and knowledge with the seniors you work for.
 You will learn how to communicate with the families of seniors, care teams, and medical professionals.
 All your gained knowledge as a caregiver can be put to use with future senior clients.
-Ask yourself things like what value and skill can you provide to the best of your ability, what areas could you work on?, where could you meet other like minded individuals in the senior care field.
+Ask yourself things like what value and skill can you provide to the best of your ability, what areas could you work on, and where can you meet other like minded individuals in the senior care field.

 5 key ways to connect with a senior client

 Learn as much as you can about your senior clients habits and customs in and around where they live.
-What are the top five priorities where the family or person in charge of senior care feel would help out in each one of your visits.
-Of course the list will grow over time and and a good private caregiver will adapt to all the priorities as well as all the changing needs over time.
+What are the top five caregiver services where the family or person in charge of senior care feel would help the most while you visit.
+Of course the list will grow over time and a good private caregiver will adapt to all the priorities, as well as all the changing needs of the senior over time.

 Main information to start with;